emqx/eip/active/0011-persistent-sessions.md

 can be stored using the messageID.
 The suscribers can then be references to the message.
 The messages can be garbage collected by traversing the root set of message references.

-A simpler solution would be to duplicate the message for each persistent subscriber, but that would increase storage.

 This solution could come with different storage backends.
 One could imagine storing the messages in an external storage (e.g., MySQL) or